-Many physicians and their patients know very little about estrogen blocorskers' actual effect (aromatase inhibitors /AI's).
-It is all too common for doctors to give these drugs to guys undertaking testosterone replacement therapy.
+Many physicians and their patients know very little about the effect of estrogen blockers such as anastrozole.
+It's all too common for doctors to give these drugs to guys undertaking testosterone replacement therapy.
 Anastrozole (Arimidex ®), exemestane (Aromasin ®), and letrozole (Femara ®) are popular drugs that men take to stop the production of estrogen with a misguided belief that it's beneficial to their health.

-When our hormone experts talk to our patients for the first time, many ask if we prescribe estrogen blockers, and the simple answer is no. Most guys find this unusual and expect us to throw a box of Arimidex ® in with their prescription.
+When our hormone experts talk to our patients for the first time, many ask if we prescribe estrogen blockers.
+The simple answer is no. Most guys find this unusual and expect us to throw a box of anastrozole in with their prescription.
 When we explain the reality of what estrogen does, the benefits it has, and how dangerous it is to block, they never look back.

 Estrogen is a byproduct of testosterone via an enzyme called aromatase.
 It, therefore, makes sense that administering testosterone will also increase estrogen levels.
-Testosterone exhibits its many benefits via this aromatase conversion, and most physicians and patients are so set in their ways they have no idea this is the case.
+Testosterone has many benefits that are the result of its conversion to estrogen.
+However, most people are unaware of this fact.

 When you give estrogen, you see an increase in bone density, a reduction in cholesterol, and reduced cardiovascular disease.
-Men treated with aromatase inhibitors experience bone density loss (fractures), elevated cholesterol, and increased heart disease risk.
+Men treated with blockers like Anastrozole experience bone density loss (fractures), elevated cholesterol, and an increased risk of heart disease.

 In one report (1) it states: